ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 description: Documentation for the JSON-RPC API "personal" namespace
 ---

-{% include note.html content="The personal namespace will be deprecated in the very near future.
-All the methods in the personal namespace have equivalents in Clef or Geth" %}
+{% include note.html content="The personal namespace will be deprecated in the very near future." %}

-The personal API manages private keys in the key store.
+The personal API managed private keys in the key store.
+It is deprecated in favour of using [Clef](/docs/tools/clef/Introduction.md) for interacting with accounts Please refer to the [ns_personal deprecation page](/docs/interacting-with-geth/rpc/ns_personal_deprecation.md) to see the equivalent methods.
+The following documentation should be treated as archive information and users should migrate tousing Clef for account interactions.

 ## personal_deriveAccount {#personal-deriveaccount}